btubbs/pomegranate/README.md

 Note that the `00002` prefix has been prepended to the name you provided.
 Migrations are run in the order they appear in the file system.
 The auto numbering ensures that this ordering is consistent.
+You can also use the `--ts` option to use timestamps.

 As with `init`, the `new` command creates `forward.sql` and `backward.sql` files.
 Unlike `init`, these are just stubs.
 You will need to edit these files